 by Judith St. George

-In So You Want to Be President, Judith St. George reveals the idiosyncrasies that show our presidents to be human just like us, and invites readers to compare themselves to these famous men.
-(Full Review)
+In So You Want to Be President, Judith St. George reveals the idiosyncrasies that show our presidents were ordinary people, and invites readers to compare themselves to these famous men.

 If the Walls Could Talk